Rahmerh/kafka-integration-examples/README.md

   - Consumes bank account messages from the `bank-accounts` topic and writes them to the `BankAccounts` firestore collection.
 - **nu.example.ConsoleProducer**
   - A simple console producer which will produce a static user or bankaccount message.
 Can be used to test several consumer/producers.
 This project is not included in the docker-compose file but can be run locally.
 Simply execute `dotnet run` in the project folder and choose an option.
+- **nu.Example.HttpProducer**
+  - Just a web api which takes requests and posts a message to the 'bank-accounts' topic.
+Could be used in a webhook for example.
+You can find sample requests in `/Requests/HttpProducer`, both a curl command and a resto file.
 - **nu.example.Shared**
   - Library project containing models, settings and shared dependencies.